 Your Clear Message: Get Your Potential Readers Curious Now by Beth Barany

 Many authors think that book promotions are about giving away tchotchkes — like bookmarks, key rings, coffee mugs, and the like — to get attention for their books.
-But actually, book promotions start with one of the most powerful yet overlooked methods to promote your books to your readers: what you actually say.
+But actually, book promotions start with one of the most powerful yet overlooked methods to promote your books to your potential readers: what you actually say.

 Word of mouth still sells more books than any other promotional tool out there.